kenrupogisalahat/FB-AutoShare/README.md

-# Lumagdazz FB Share Tool
+# KRISANTO FB Share Tool

 A web application for automating Facebook post sharing with anti-spam protection.